sta/websocket-sharp/README.md

 ws.Close (code, reason);
 ```

-If you want to close the connection explicitly, you should use the `WebSocket.Close` method.
+If you would like to close the connection explicitly, you should use the `WebSocket.Close` method.

 The `WebSocket.Close` method is overloaded.

 You can use the `WebSocket.Close ()`, `WebSocket.Close (ushort)`, `WebSocket.Close (WebSocketSharp.CloseStatusCode)`, `WebSocket.Close (ushort, string)`, or `WebSocket.Close (WebSocketSharp.CloseStatusCode, string)` method to close the connection.

-If you want to close the connection asynchronously, you should use the `WebSocket.CloseAsync` method.
+If you would like to close the connection asynchronously, you should use the `WebSocket.CloseAsync` method.

 ### WebSocket Server ###